 Teacher preparation programs combine didactic learning with actual experience in a fieldwork setting where students can observe, develop clinical skills, and benefit from firsthand experiences associated with the teaching environment.

-Spalding University is fully accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award degrees at the associate’s, bachelor’s, master’s, specialist’s, and doctoral levels.
+Spalding University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award degrees at the associate’s, bachelor’s, master’s, specialist’s, and doctoral levels.
 Spalding also maintains full compliance with other national accreditation bodies, including ACOTE (Accreditation Council for Occupational Therapy Education), NCATE (National Council for Accreditation of Teacher Education), EPSB (Education Professional Standards Board), CCNE (Commission on Collegiate Nursing Education), APA (American Psychological Association), CSWE (Council on Social Work Education).
 Spalding was the first private institution of higher education in the Commonwealth of Kentucky to hold membership in the Council of Graduate Schools.
 In 2005, Spalding was classified with distinction as a doctoral/research University by the Carnegie Foundation.